purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-integrated.rst

- imodel                   The underlying `ChassisModel <../model/abstract-chassis-model.html>`_ to control. ileftControllerArgs      The `AsyncPosIntegratedControllerArgs <../../control/async/async-pos-integrated-controller.html>`_ for the left side PID controller. irightControllerArgs     The `AsyncPosIntegratedControllerArgs <../../control/async/async-pos-integrated-controller.html>`_ for the right side PID controller. igearset                 The motor's internal planetary gearset. iscales                  See `ChassisScales <chassis-scales.html>`_ docs.
+ imodel                   The underlying `ChassisModel <../model/abstract-chassis-model.html>`_ to control. ileftControllerArgs      The `AsyncPosIntegratedControllerArgs <../../control/async/async-pos-integrated-controller.html>`_ for the left side PID controller. irightControllerArgs     The `AsyncPosIntegratedControllerArgs <../../control/async/async-pos-integrated-controller.html>`_ for the right side PID controller. igearset                 The motor's internal planetary gearset and external gear ratio. iscales                  See `ChassisScales <chassis-scales.html>`_ docs.
 ======================   =======================================================================================